nettle for hormones with dried and fresh leaves

 • Since nettles help with detoxification and reducing systemic inflammation, they can be helpful for inflammatory skin conditions like acne, rosacea and eczema.

-By the way, if you do a quick search on youtube, you will find videos from women who use nettle tea internally, and as a hair rinse, to regrow hair.
+By the way, if you do a quick search on Youtube, you will find quite a few videos from women who use nettle tea internally, and as a hair rinse, to regrow hair.

 7. Natural Energy Booster